Smeagol-Gollum/parabola/client/doc/readme-qt.md

     qmake
     make

-Alternatively, install [Qt Creator](http://qt-project.org/downloads/) and open the `bitcoin-qt.pro` file.
+Alternatively, install [Qt Creator](http://qt-project.org/downloads/) and open the `parabola-qt.pro` file.
-An executable named `bitcoin-qt` will be built.
+An executable named `parabola-qt` will be built.